Akali27/Windows_Directory_Analyzer/README.md

 This script will return equivelant results when executed from Visual Studio or when compiled and executed as an app.

-### Installing program
+### Using the program

-Change the paths of the directories you want to traverse for each of the three functions.

-For dir /a:
-Change string path and under int main ()

-for dir /s:
-Change path under int main()

-for dir /q:
-Change string path, string file path, and path under int main()
+Launch from Visual Studio or compile then launch from a Windows terminal.
+The shell will ask you to specify the directory and it will then run the dir command with all 3 options on the target directory.

-### Executing program
+### Compiling

-Run the script from Visual Studio or compile it as an app and run it.

 To compile it, launch Visual Studio's Developer Command Prompt for VS and navigate to the directory with the .cpp file